rhel-labs/instruqt/firewall-system-role/05-portforward/assignment.md

 timelimit: 1
 ---

-In this challenge we'll forward incoming tcp requests on port 9999 to 12345.
+In this challenge we'll forward incoming tcp requests to rhelvm on port 9999 to 12345.

 In the `rhel` terminal, add the lines `- forward_port: '9999/tcp;12345;'` and
         `state: enabled`.